 If God truly values human life His laws are supposed to protect life, not destroy it.
 A law that constantly perpetuates the loss of human lives cannot be from the Creator who gave life as a gift.

 The cover of Awake!
 May 22, 1994 was graced with pictures of several young JWs who chose to die instead of accepting blood transfusion.
-Its pg.
-2 says: “In former times thousands of youths died for putting God first.
-They are still doing it, only today the drama is played out in hospitals and courtrooms, with blood transfusions the issue.”
+It says on page 2:

 “The way that I feel is that if I’m given any blood that will be like raping me, molesting my body.
 I don’t want my body if that happens.
 I can’t live with that.
 I don’t want any treatment if blood is going to be used, even a possibility of it.”